-This is the first study to show that light therapy is effective in NON-seasonal depression compared to a sham control condition, but combining light with antidepressant was the most effective.
+Our LIFE-D clinical trial was the first to show that light therapy is effective in NON-seasonal depression compared to a sham control condition, but combining light with an antidepressant was the most effective treatment.

 - Song C, Luchtman D, Kang Z, Tam EM, Yatham LN, Lam RW.
 Enhanced inflammatory and T-helper-1 type responses but suppressed lymphocyte proliferation in patients with seasonal affective disorder and treated by light therapy.
 J Affect Disord 185:90-96, 2015.